GGJason/gha-git-credentials/README.md

 - `<branch-name>` - version as per given branch name, useful for testing

-Whenever non-breaking changes introduced, having backward compatibility secured, a patch version is released and relevant `vX-latest` tag is moved to point at the latest release within current major version.
+Whenever non-breaking changes introduced, having backward compatibility secured, a patch version is released and the relevant `vX-latest` tag is moved to point at the latest release within current major version.

 Using `vX-latest` is a recommended choice.